wp-plugins/meeting-scheduler-by-vcita/readme.txt

 You will then have the option to customize your widget, add your photo, set meeting preferences and schedule.<br>
 Once you are logged in to vCita, you can always change your settings from the Wordpress plugin settings page.<br>
 <br>

-= Can I sync my existing calendar with vCita? =
-Of course you can sync your calendar! <BR>
-vCita can sync with Google calendar, Yahoo calendar, Hotmail calendar, Outlook calendar, Apple Calendar, and any other calendar that works with ICS files.<BR>
-Visit your availability page to sync your calendar, this way your clients could book appointments with you, based on your up to date availability.<BR>

-= What about about time-zone differences? = vCita takes care of that.
-If your clients are in a different time-zone, vCita will calculate the time difference, and offer them your available time-slots, based on their time zone!<BR>

-= What if I need to cancel or reschedule a meeting? = vCita offers that to!<BR>
-Need to cancel a meeting?
-Reschedule an appointment?
-You can do that right from your inbox, or from vCita dashboard.<BR>
-Suggest your clients an alternative time for your meeting, or ask them to propose a new time.<BR>

-= How do I follow up with clients after a meeting? = When you finish a meeting or an appointment with your client, vCita will offer you some follow-up options: <BR>
-You can send your client a thank you note, invite him for a follow up meeting, and even ask him for a payment. <BR>

 = How do I change the size of the widget? =
 Use the following code sample:<br>